Churn

 # Revenue Churn Rate

-A ratio of the total value of lost revenue within the last 30 days to the current MRR.
+A ratio of the total value of lost revenue within the last 30 days to the MRR value at the beginning of that period.

 # Subscription Churn